moondance-labs/tanssi-docs/builders/manage/sudo/sudo.md

 ## Changing the Sudo Account {: #changing-the-sudo-account }

 Changing your Tanssi appchain's Sudo account is a straightforward process.
-Also known as rotating your sudo keys, this process will remove sudo access from the existing sudo account and grant it to the new account.
-There can only be one sudo account at any time.
-However, you are free to change the sudo account as often as you would like.
+Also known as rotating your Sudo keys, this process will remove Sudo access from the existing Sudo account and grant it to the new account.
+There can only be one Sudo account at any time.
+However, you are free to change the Sudo account as often as you would like.

 Prior to getting started, make sure that you have your existing Sudo account accessible in [Polkadot.js Apps](#configuring-polkadotjs-apps).
 Then, take the following steps:

 1. Navigate to the **Developer** Tab of Polkadot.js Apps for your Tanssi appchain
 2. Click on **Sudo**.
 If you do not see **Sudo** in this menu, then you have not associated the Sudo account with Polkadot.js Apps.
 Make sure that your Sudo account is injected by your wallet and connected to Polkadot.js Apps
-3. Select the **Set sudo key** heading
+3. Select the **Set Sudo key** heading
-4. Select the new account you'll transfer sudo privileges to
+4. Select the new account you'll transfer Sudo privileges to
 5. Press **Reassign** and confirm the transaction in your wallet

 ![Change Sudo account on Polkadot.js Apps](/images/builders/manage/sudo/sudo/sudo-4.webp)

 !!! note
-    Ensure that you have access to the new sudo account.
-Once sudo is transferred, it cannot be undone without access to the current sudo key.
+    Ensure that you have access to the new Sudo account.
+Once Sudo is transferred, it cannot be undone without access to the current Sudo key.

 And that's it!
 The [Using Sudo](/builders/manage/sudo/) section has plenty more guides on how you can use the Sudo account to manage your Tanssi appchain.